andrewzm/FRK/README.md

 Known Issues
 ------------

+Currently no vignettes are supplied with the package.
+These will be provided shortly.

 [//]: # (Currently `FRK` is not installing on OSX with `build_vignettes=TRUE` as it fails to find `texi2dvi`.
 Set `build_vignettes=FALSE` to ensure installation.
 Then download the `.Rnw` file in the `vignettes` folder and compile the pdf file separately in `RStudio` with `knitr`. )